-On Lavender Weekend (July 16–18), enjoy lavender oil distillation demos and scent “tastings,” as well as lavender lattes and italian sodas.
+Over the festival weekend (July 15–17), enjoy lavender oil distillation demos and scent “tastings,” as well as lavender lattes and Italian sodas.
 If you can’t make it this weekend, visit another time for U-Pick bunches ($6 per bunch), picnic opportunities and lawn games.
 Leashed pets are welcome.
-Lavender Connection thanks military families for their service with a free bundle of lavender.

 Wander the fields, select your own lavender bouquet for $5, pick up at-home spa products from the gift shop and sample the lavender ice cream and lemonade.
 Bring a picnic to extend the fun.
 This pet-friendly (on leashes, please!) spot also has chickens, ducks and peacocks on view.

 Graysmarsh Farm (6187 Woodcock Road, Sequim).
 Open Monday–Saturday, 9 a.m.–4 p.m. and Sunday, 10 a.m.–4 p.m.

 Pick your own lavender bunches ($6/bunch) and add to the farm experience with U-pick raspberries, loganberries, blueberries and blackberries ($2.75–$3 per pound).
 You can also pick up seasonal vegetables and other farm products (culinary lavender, essential oil and honey) at the farm stand.

 More lavender farms around Seattle and beyond